ntmbayfield/tutorials.gschool.it/source/postresql_basics.liquid.md

 ## Creating users in PostgreSql

 Just like you have users on your computer, Postgres allows us to create users that have access to the databases within PostgreSql.
-This series of steps will create a user named gschool_user, ask for a password and give it the proper permissions in PostgreSql.
+This series of steps will create a user named gschool_users, ask for a password and give it the proper permissions in PostgreSql.
 You should use gschool_user as the user name and password as the password.
 You will use this username/password combination when we start accessing

 {% terminal %}